atomicobject/objection/README.md

 ```
 #### Defining dependencies with selectors

 You can alternatively use selectors to define dependencies.
-This is a more convenient way as it will generate a warning if a given selector is not visible in current scope.
+The compiler will generate a warning if a given selector is not visible or cannot be found.

 #### Example